 By Warwick Johnston

-Millions of low-quality solar panels have been installed on Australian roofs in the past decade.
-This unfortunately occurred because our solar market was primarily comprised of residential installations, and because mums and dads lack the expertise to differentiate panel quality.
+In the past decade, millions of low-quality solar panels have been installed on Australian roofs.
+This, unfortunately, occurred because our solar market was primarily comprised of residential installations and because mums and dads lack the expertise to differentiate panel quality.

 Therefore a great deal of responsibility for selling good quality product falls onto the heads of PV retailers.
 And any PV retailer interested in remaining profitable for more than six months has some self-interest in choosing a good quality panel manufacturer, as: